przemek-c/mobile-robot/README.md

 # Mobile Robot Project with ROS 2 Jazzy and Nav2

 ## Overview
-This project aims to develop a mobile robot using ROS 2 Jazzy on a Raspberry Pi running Ubuntu.
-The robot will utilize Nav2 for navigation, with velocity control and feedback systems implemented via UART communication.
+This project aims to develop a small forklift mobile robot using ROS 2 Jazzy on a Raspberry Pi running Ubuntu.
+The robot uses rear-wheel steering with front-wheel drive, and will utilize Nav2 for navigation with velocity control and feedback systems implemented via UART communication.

 ## Setup
 - **ROS 2 Distribution**: Jazzy